 On one hand, it might explain what an author did right or wrong on another it could argue why an author should write something different in the future.
 Critical writing offers opinions rather than facts and helps readers better understand written work.

-In contrast medical or scientific Medical writer skills explains how things work in nature and how people can capitalize on natural systems for commercial purposes.
+In contrast, medical or scientific Medical writer skills explain how things work in nature and how people can capitalize on natural systems for commercial purposes.
 This type of writing is more about information than interpretation and therefore looks more like a report than an essay or paper.

 Which Types Of Critical and Medical Writing?

 Whenever you have a question about something there’s likely to be someone who has researched that exact topic.
 Even if you don’t have a pressing medical or scientific question it can still be educational to read journals and research studies by Medical writer skills professionals.

 Critical and medical writing are a crucial component of any health sciences education and these writing styles can benefit everyone from patients to general practitioners as well.
 The point of critical and medical writing is not only to inform but also to analyze and think critically about past work on a particular subject.